yahoo/Oak/README.md

 	However, these direct methods return keys and/or values as Objects by applying deseriliazation (copy).
 This is costly,  and we strongly advice to use OakBufferView or OakTransformView to operate directly on the internal data representation.
 3. For further understanding of data retrieval via OakTransformView, please refer to the [Transformations](#transformations) section.
+4. Note that Oak's iterators are `CloseableIterator` (extend AutoCloseable) so it is possible to reuse the memory previously referred by iterator.
+Be sure to use it within try-statement or call its close() method explicitly when iterator is no longer in use.

 ### Notes on data ingestion
 1. Data can be ingested and updated via the following five methods: